Empowering ADHD Learners:

 Boosting Working Memory by Reducing Stress

-Tempo Reading's innovative approach offers significant advantages for working memory enhancement.
-By alleviating reading-related stress and anxiety, this method improves working memory capacity through several mechanisms:
+Tempo Reading's approach offers significant advantages for enhancing working memory.
+By alleviating reading-related stress and anxiety, Tempo Reading improves working memory capacity through several mechanisms:

 The Long-term Impact